scottbrandonmurphy/openmusictheory.github.io/harmonicSyntax2.md

 <iframe src="https://trinket.io/embed/music/6a403a3d21" width="100%" height="350" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe><br/>

 In the case of **T1 D5 T1** and **T1 S4 T1**, the same harmonic progression can occur without the bass changing register.
 In other words, the bass leaps from *do* to *sol* or *fa*, but returns to the original bass note.
 Instead of dividing a large leap, the bass note of the intervening chord looks like an *embellishing tone* from third species.
-(In third-species counterpoint, an *embellishing tone* ornaments another tone by leaping to another consonance—usually a third or fourth away—and returning to the original tone.)
+(In third-species counterpoint, an *embellishing tone* ornaments another tone by leaping to another consonance — usually a third or fourth away — and returning to the original tone.)
 Thus, what would otherwise be a *divider chord* is instead an *embellishing chord*.

 Following is a **T1 D5 T1** *divider* prolongation.
 What single change can make it an *embellishing chord* prolongation?